Preventing Screen Addiction in Children

 It starts from day one for the children.
 We all have witnessed how infants get mesmerized by screens.
 Their eyes get fixed on it and they have that dazed look on their face.
 Start monitoring your screen use in front of your infant.
 It starts with the innocent face time with grandparents or cousins.
 Pretty soon it becomes a habit.

 Family Media rules - Establish family rules about screen time as early as possible.
 Be clear about what 'screen' means.
-Set up 'screen-free' times and areas such as dinner time, no screens before homework is done, or no screens 1 hour before bedtime.
+Set up 'screen-free' times and areas such as dinner time, no video games before homework is done, or no screens 1 hour before bedtime.
 Set up the screens in the common area and monitor your kid.
 That does not mean looking over their shoulder all the time.
 Be in the area, move around, glance at the screen, if you find any content suspicious; address it.
 Use parental control software to limit the websites and times on screen.

 Follow the rules yourself, be a role model.